btcpayserver/btcpayserver-doc/PennyPinching.md

 Now we know that 2 GB of RAM, and a less powerfull CPU will probably do the trick.

-But first, you don't want your machine to crash if it runs out of RAM, so add some Swap:
+But first, you don't want your machine to crash if it runs out of RAM, so you need to add some swap:

 ```
 sudo su -